isabelc/edd-software-specs/readme.txt

 1. Front-end: Specs table as shown on single download page
 2. Back-end: Specs meta box on single download editor == Changelog ==

+= 1.9 =
+* Fix - Only show the sidebar widget on single downloads.
+* Tweak - Synced the duplicate HTML into one external function.

 = 1.8 =
 * Fix - Remove Product microdata with the new filter.